 Project roles in open source universe

 - Feature requests could be conflicting.
-They could be hard to implement and test
+They could be hard to implement and test.

 - Open source project grows rapidly and exponentially, depending on how many developers are involved in working on it.

-- If the library is too small, then QA Engineer can take over the responsibilities of an analyst, project manager, and even the developer.
+- If the library is too small, then the QA Engineer can take over the responsibilities of an analyst, project manager, and even the developer.